Ian Bremmer

 Biography

-He is the host of GZERO World with Ian Bremmer, which airs weekly on US national public television.
-Ian is also a frequent guest on CNN, Fox News, MSNBC, the BBC, Bloomberg, and many other television stations around the world.
+Ian serves as rapporteur of the UN High-Level Advisory Body on Artificial Intelligence and is the foreign affairs columnist and editor-at-large for Time magazine.
+He is the host of GZERO World with Ian Bremmer, a global affairs program that airs weekly on US public television.
+Ian is also a frequent guest on CNN, Fox News, MSNBC, and many other news outlets globally.